project-origin/docs/doc/concept/granular-certificates/readme.md

 A slice has a specific life-cycle.
 When the slice is created, it becomes **active**.

-When a slice changes state, the state is stored on the slice as an event.
+When the owner wants to perform any action on the slice, they need to create a [transaction](../transactions.md#transactions).
 Note that most transactions are final, in there is no way to reverse them once performed.

+Below is a diagram of the life-cycle of a slice given transactions that can be performed on it.

 ```mermaid
 stateDiagram-v2